hsivan/fosi/README.md

 Our analysis of FOSI’s preconditioner and effective Hessian proves that FOSI improves the condition number for a large family of optimizers.
 Our empirical evaluation demonstrates that FOSI improves the convergence rate and optimization time of GD, Heavy-Ball, and Adam when applied to several deep neural networks training tasks such as audio classification, transfer learning, and object classification and when applied to convex functions.

-For more information, see our paper, [FOSI: Hybrid First and Second Order Optimization](https://arxiv.org/pdf/2302.08484.pdf).
+For more information, see our ICLR 2024 paper, [FOSI: Hybrid First and Second Order Optimization](https://arxiv.org/pdf/2302.08484.pdf).

 ## Installation